Hyungsu-Kim/Responsive-Design---Outfit.me/README.md

-This is a fashion recommendation app service
+This is a fashion recommendation app service. fully responsive design.